hpca-uji/SpMV-CNN-Model/README.md

     `numactl --membind 0 taskset -c 0 ./src/driver $matrix $reps $block_size_ini $block_size_end $increment $base $freq`

-    Note that numactl and taskset is used to guarantee both NUMA and process-core affinity.
+    Note that `numactl` and `taskset` utilities are used to guarantee both NUMA and process-to-core affinity.

 3. Obtaining the dataset: